sagoontech/magento2-price-decimal/README.md

 5. After that run the Magento upgrade

-   <code>php bin/magento setup:upgrade</code>
+   <code>bin/magento setup:upgrade</code>

    If Magento is running in production mode you may also need to redeploy the static content:

-   <code>php bin/magento setup:static-content:deploy</code>
+   <code>bin/magento setup:static-content:deploy</code>

+6. Now, run compilation (only if your instance is in production):

+   <code>bin/magento setup:di:compile</code>

-6. Clear the cache
+7. Clear the cache

-   <code>php bin/magento cache:flush</code>
+   <code>bin/magento cache:flush</code>

-7. After the installation: Go to your Magento admin portal and from Menu find "Sagoon Tech > Price Decimal System > Price Decimal Config" and enable it.
+8. After the installation: Go to your Magento admin portal and from Menu find "Sagoon Tech > Price Decimal System > Price Decimal Config" and enable it.